MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMClientCertificatePfx.md

 ```

 ### -InputObject

-Specifies a PFX certificate profile object.
-To obtain a PFX certificate profile object, use the Get-CMCertificateProfilePfx cmdlet.
+Specify a PFX certificate profile object.
+To get this object, use the [Get-CMCertificateProfilePfx](Get-CMCertificateProfilePfx.md) cmdlet.

 ```yaml
 Type: IResultObject